Consumer's Guide To Collision Repair

 The Following is a Glossary of Abbreviations and Terms Commonly Used in the Collision Industry and the Estimating Process.

-warranteed by the manufacturer of the said part or their distributor.
+A/M – This abbreviation for “aftermarket” indicates parts made by a manufacturer other than the original vehicle manufacturer.
+These parts are warranteed by the manufacturer of the said part or their distributor.
 There are two levels of aftermarket parts – one being “certified” and the other “not certified”.

-LKQ – Like, Kind and Quality – meaning used parts from a salvage vehicle of the same make and model, usually from the same year or newer than the vehicle being repaired with comparable or less mileage than the vehicle it is being used for.
+LKQ – Like, Kind and Quality – meaning used parts from a salvage vehicle of the same make and model, usually from the same year or newer than the vehicle being repaired, with comparable or less mileage than the vehicle it is being used for.

 Rebuilt Part – A rebuilt part may not be an original car company part; it could be an aftermarket supplied part.
 This is a part that is being repaired and serviced for the purpose of resale.
 Rebuilt parts are typically supplied by an aftermarket source.

 R & I – Remove and Install – Usually referring to parts being removed from a vehicle to facilitate repairs or to allow access.
-The same part is then reinstalled on the same vehicle it was removed from.
+The same part is then reinstalled back on the same vehicle it was removed from.

 R&R – Remove and Replace – This abbreviation means that a part is being removed and replaced with a new, recycled or aftermarket part.

-Tint – Means time spent by a painter to tint the color to achieve an acceptable
+Tint – Means time spent by a painter to tint the color to achieve an acceptable paint match.

 Glossary of PDR/Insurance Company Referral Programs

-* Allstate PRO ( Preferred Repair Outlet)
+• Allstate PRO ( Preferred Repair Outlet)

-* American Family CRP (Customer Repair Program)
+• American Family CRP (Customer Repair Program)

-* Erie Insurance DRP (Direct Repair Program)
+• Erie Insurance DRP (Direct Repair Program)

-* Farmers Insurance COD (Circle of Dependability)
+• Farmers Insurance COD (Circle of Dependability)

-* GEICO – Auto Repair Xpress Locations
+• GEICO – Auto Repair Xpress Locations

-* GMAC – Gold Medal Repair Program
+• GMAC – Gold Medal Repair Program

-* Grange VIP Program
+• Grange VIP Program

-* Hartford CRSP (Customer Repair Service Program)
+• Hartford CRSP (Customer Repair Service Program)

-* Liberty Mutual TLC ( Total Liberty Care Program)
+• Liberty Mutual TLC ( Total Liberty Care Program)

-* Metropolitan – MetLife GRP – (Guaranteed Repair Program) * State Auto – Quality Service Guarantee
+• Metropolitan – MetLife GRP – (Guaranteed Repair Program)

-* Indiana – Par 100 Program
+• Indiana – Par 100 Program

-* Western Reserve – DRP
+• Western Reserve – DRP

-* EMC – 1st Choice Program
+• EMC – 1st Choice Program

-* Westfield – Preferred Provider Program
+• Westfield – Preferred Provider Program

-* United Ohio – DRP
+• United Ohio – DRP

-© 2020 My Pro Media | Ben's Collision & Customs Springfield MO
+© 2024 Ben's Collision & Customs Springfield MO

 logo-footer